amiya-pattnaik/webdriverIO-with-mochaBDD/README.md

 ### Develop automation scripts (for both desktop browser and mobile browser / app)

-You can write test by using mocha BDD framework.
-You can choose Mocha based design pattern or ES6 based.
+You can write test by using Mocha BDD framework.
+You can choose javascript based design pattern or ES6 based.
 This project is ES6 friendly (via babel-register)

 Refer complete [WebdriverIO v6 API](https://webdriver.io/docs/api.html) methods to write your automation tests.

 #### Using Mocha JavaScript framework

 Tests are written in the Mocha framework.
-More about mocha can be found at https://mochajs.org/
+More about Mocha can be found at  https://mochajs.org/

 Tests are place in `*.specs.js` files in the `/test/specs/` directory.
 A typical test will look similar to this:
 ```